• Whaka E-Bike Trail

 After picking up your E-Bikeand following our safety induction process, you’ll start your exclusive Whaka E-Bike cycling tour from the Whakarewarewa Tours visitor centre across the famous Whaka ‘Penny-Divers’ bridge and to the beginning of the Whaka E-Bike Trail.

 After soaking in the stunning sights of bubbling geysers and the varying shades of hot spring lakes and pools, you can continue your E-Bike experience through to the world-famous Redwood Forest, just 5minute ride away.
-Book online and pre-order a Picnic Hamper to enjoy along the way, or bring your own hamper.

 Health and Safety: Please note that all visitors to our Village will be notified of any NZ Health Department processes and procedures in relation to COVID-19 best-practice guidelines and that anyone who breaches these guidelines will be asked to immediately leave the Village property.
 Further COVID-19 related information can be read here.